cropleyb/pentai/README.txt

 PentAI by Bruce Cropley

 Pente is a strategic board game for two players, created in 1977 by Gary Gabrel.
 Pente has a very small number of rules, it is quick to play (~5mins), but takes years to master.
 There is no luck involved.
 PentAI is an app that plays Pente.
-The Artificial Intelligence (AI) can play at an advanced level, it can be set to a very basic level, or anything in between.
+The Artificial Intelligence (AI) can play at an advanced level; it can be set to a very basic level, or anything in between.
 Pente is a great little game, and it deserves to be played much more.

 Dependencies